ipetkov/crane/docs/API.md

 #### Input attributes
 * `cargoToml`: a path to a Cargo.toml file
 * `cargoTomlContents`: the contents of a Cargo.toml file as a string
-* `filter`: a filter (`[String] -> Boolean`) which is passed each path found in the Cargo.toml file, and is expected to return whether that path should be kept in the result.
+* `cleanCargoTomlFilter`: a filter (`[String] -> Boolean`) which is passed each path found in the Cargo.toml file, and is expected to return whether that path should be kept in the result.
-  - Default value: `craneLib.filters.cargoTomlConservative`
+  - Default value: `craneLib.filters.cargoTomlDefault`

 At least one of the `cargoToml` and `cargoTomlContents` attributes must be specified, or an error will be raised during evaluation.